TrademarkTrademark

 We hope everyone had a great holiday season and we wanted to start the new year out with a new feature!
 Starting today, you can set schedules for your Terraform applies.
 The scheduler will automatically kick off runs without the need for manual intervention or scripting.

-This is where the Scalr run scheduler comes into play.
+That is what the Scalr run scheduler is for.

-The run scheduler is a way to automatically trigger a Terraform apply based on a daily schedule, a weekly set day(s)/time, or by a cron schedule.
+The run scheduler triggers a Terraform apply on a daily schedule, on set days and times each week, or by a cron schedule.

 The scheduler is easy to use.
 Just add the schedule to a workspace and the runs will automatically trigger when it is time.
 If the workspace has auto-approval enabled, the run will automatically apply, if auto-approval is not set the plan will be triggered, but the apply will wait for a manual approval.
 All schedules are based on the UTC timezone, be sure to take that into account when creating the schedule.